ShaunGruuw/melvor-thuum/README.md

 ## 1.12.0
 * added settings to control the base shout Master cost
 * added a hardcore setting which significantly reduces the power of mastered shout modifiers
-* fixed djembe being named bongo, it is now correctly labelled as a djembe again
+* fixed djembe being named Battle_Fury, it is now correctly labelled as a djembe again

 ## 1.11.2
 * fixed german translations being in dutch